Composers’ Fund Guidance and FAQs

 HOW MANY COMPOSERS WILL RECEIVE FUNDING?

-We envisage being able to fund between 10-15 composers per year, depending on project scope and available funds.
+The Composers’ Fund supports up to 10 composers per year, depending on project scope and available funds.

 WHAT CAN BE FUNDED?